ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_tests.rst

 Conda recipes
 ****************

-See :ref:`writing_bioconda_packages`.
+See :doc:`writing_bioconda_packages`.
 Note that Bioconda tests should be limited strictly to making sure the package is installed correctly.

 ****************
 Wrapper packages